mit-ll-ai-technology/maite/docs/source/explanation/protocols_current.rst

 incorporating the protocols into their own code to prevent unnecessary complexity and to prioritize static type checking with interfaces.
 Minimal validation should be emphasized, especially when speed is not a primary concern.

-The toolbox protocols aim to help define the following workflow:
+The toolbox protocols aim to help define and self-document code to make it easier to understand and use across different tasks.
+They also help to ensure that code is compatible with the toolbox, making it easier to integrate new models, datasets, and metrics.
+The protocols are designed to be flexible and extensible, allowing developers to define interfaces that are specific to their needs while still being compatible with the toolbox.

+An example workflow defined purely with toolbox protocols is shown below.
+This workflow explicitly defines the inputs to the workflow along with the requirements on the interfaces of objects such as models, datasets, and metrics.

 .. code-block:: python

+   def my_workflow(
-   data: VisionDataset = load_data_from_dataset()
+      data: DataLoader[SupportsImageClassification],

-   # A developer should just expect the
+      model: Model[[SupportsArray], HasProbs],
+      metric: Metric[[HasProbs, HasDataLabel], float] ):
+      metric.reset()  # <-- expects this method
+      for batch in data:
-   # following is true for a vision datasets output:
+         # batch is a dictionary with keys "image" and "label"
-   assert isinstance(data, dict)
-   assert "image" in data
-   assert isinstance(data["image"], Tensor)

-   model: ImageClassifier = load_model()

-   # should be able to get labels from model
-   assert hasattr(model, "get_labels")
-   labelids = model.get_labels()

-   # runs on an image, list of images, or batch of images
-   image: SupportsArray = data["image"]
+         image: SupportsArray = batch["image"]

+         # model_output is a dictionary with keys "probs" and "logits"
-   model_output: HasProbs = model("image")
+         model_output: HasProbs = model(image)

-   # a developer should just expect the following
-   # is true to support accuracy metrics
-   assert hasattr(model_output, "probs")
-   assert isinstance(dmodel_output.probs, Tensor)

-   # a developer should just expect the following
-   # is true to support accuracy metrics for vision datasets
-   assert "label" in data
-   assert isinstance(data["label"], Tensor)

-   accuracy(model_output.probs, data["label"])
+         # metric.update expects a dictionary with "label" and
+         # and a named attributed with "probs"
+         metric.update(model_output, batch)

+      return metric.compute()  # <-- expects this method

 By explicitly defining the types of inputs and outputs, these protocols help users avoid common errors and make debugging easier.
 They also facilitate the integration of new models, datasets,